amiabix/OP-ZisK/tests/README.md

-- `tests/optimism` is a git submodule that pins the `succinctlabs/optimism` fork on the `op-succinct-sysgo` branch, which carries Succinct-specific devstack changes.
+- `tests/optimism` is a git submodule that pins the `succinctlabs/optimism` fork on the `op-succinct-sysgo` branch, which carries devstack changes from the upstream Succinct project.
 Rebase that branch onto `ethereum-optimism/optimism` (`develop` branch) whenever we need upstream fixes, new OP Stack features, or contract updates that affect the e2e suite.
-- Changes to the fork should land via PRs into `succinctlabs/optimism` targeting `op-succinct-sysgo`.
+- Changes to the fork should land via PRs into `succinctlabs/optimism` targeting `op-succinct-sysgo` (maintained by the upstream Succinct project).
 - After merging fork updates, advance the `tests/optimism` submodule to the new commit, run `go mod tidy` in `tests` if dependencies changed, regenerate artifacts with `just update-packages`, and rerun tests to confirm the vendored